MrDamienJones/ArchitecturalDecisionRecords-Public-Markdown/ADR-WorkAndAcademia-DataAndAnalytics/ADRPUB-WAA-DAA-0002-MedallionArchitectureBronzeLayer-Latest.md

 ---
 ## Context
-Although several definitions exist for Bronze data in the Medallion Architecture, they vary between organisation and set-up.
-In addition these requirements can change over time.
+Although several definitions exist for Bronze data in the Medallion Architecture, they vary between organisation and setup and can change over time.

 <br>

 ## Decision
-I want to have a clear set of requirements for all bronze data objects I produce.
+In this ADR's Compliance section I will create a set of requirements for all Bronze data objects I produce.

 ---
 ## Compliance